 Condition Date Condition Date

 Measles/Mumps/Rubella Head trauma

 Bacterial meningitis Syndrome involving ear/hearing

-Cytomegalovirus Auditory neuropathy

-- Herpes virus or other infection Auditory processing disorder

-Has your child had any other serious illnesses?

-Is there a history of ear infection?

-Has your child had ear surgery or injury to the ear?

-Does your child have any allergies?

-Is your child currently taking any medications?
-Other relevant medical information:
+Cytomegalovirus Auditory neuropathy Herpes virus or other infection Auditory processing disorder Has your child had a vision evaluation?
+Has your child had any other serious illnesses? - Is there a history of ear infection? - Has your child had ear surgery or injury to the ear? - Does your child have any allergies? - Is your child currently taking any medications?
+Other relevant medical information: -